dyyllaann/dyyllaann/README.md

 In 2021, I began learning full-stack web development via The Odin Project.
 The Odin Project is a self-paced, free open source coding curriculum.
 As an experiential learner, The Odin Project has been immensely valuable in providing a path and building a portfolio.
 The majority of repos here are from The Odin Project's curriculum, while many of my personal apps are hosted privately.

-At this stage (April 2022), I've developed two React apps, and I've begun learning backend with MongoDB and Express.

 My main interests are automation, PropTech, and data.
 My dream job would be a development role at a PropTech or SaaS company that values creative, collaborative input, that employs my multidisciplinary background, and that makes a positive difference in people's lives.